 Exploring the principles, relationships and rationales that form the foundation for understanding the science of life, building a base on which to construct the solutions for the medical and environmental challenges and diseases of the 21st century.

 The ability to make new discoveries and inventions in life sciences has developed tremendously.
 In fact, right now, in this past year, we have witnessed the global life science community manage to develop a new COVID-19 vaccine within a mere 9 months.
 A task that was once considered impossible is being completed in record time before our very eyes.
-Our aim at the Faculty of Biology is to conduct the research that would be able to provide a solution for any biological or medical challenge that may come.
+Our aim at the Faculty of Biology is to conduct research that would be able to provide a solution for any biological or medical challenge that may come.

 The undergraduate students of today are the scientists of tomorrow.
 Some of them will proceed to postgraduate studies at our Faculty in preparation for a career in research.
-During their Bachelor studies, they get a taste of many different fields of knowledge in the life sciences, and acquire practical skills in analyzing complex systems, critical thinking and understanding some of the mysteries of life.
-Today’s rapidly evolving research and employment market are characterized by high demand for specialists with multidisciplinary knowledge and background.
+During their Bachelor studies, they get a taste of many different fields of knowledge in the life sciences and acquire practical skills in analyzing complex systems, critical thinking, and understanding some of the mysteries of life.
+Today’s rapidly evolving research and employment market is characterized by high demand for specialists with multidisciplinary knowledge and background.
 The technologically unique environment of the Technion allows everyone to learn and specialize in various fields of life sciences at the very top standard.